 If your neighbor needs to go to the hospital because of that slip and fall, your coverage will kick in to cover the medical payments.
 Home insurance covers you if a guest gets injured at your place, or if you accidentally cause injury to someone outside your home.

-How much are home insurance rates in Texas?
+How much are home insurance costs in Texas?

 There’s no standard policy price when it comes to homeowners insurance for residents of Texas.
 A 60-year-old in a Dallas mansion will pay a different monthly premium than a graduate student and her family living in an Austin townhouse.

-According to Bankrate, everything is bigger in Texas, including homeowners insurance premiums.
-The average cost of homeowners insurance in Texas is around $1,863 a year.
-To put that in perspective, the national average annual premium for homeowners insurance is $1,312.
+Everything is bigger in Texas, including homeowners insurance premiums.
+The average annual cost of homeowners insurance in Texas is $2,554.
+To put that in perspective, the national average annual premium for homeowners insurance is $1,680.